PathwayCommons/guide/_workflows/pathway_enrichment/visualize.md

 |   11972 | TAP1    | -18.75886 |

-One can simply take this list of over 10 000 genes and simply inspect elements one-by-one for genes that might be relevant to the scientific question at hand.
-Typically, this takes the form of focusing on those genes that demonstrate the largest magnitude of change in expression.
+One approach to analyzing a list of over 10 000 genes it to inspect elements one at a time for genes that peak our interest or have some potential relevance to the question at hand.
+This approach typically involves focusing on those genes with the largest magnitude of change in expression - the largest signals.
 However, trying to reason about even a fraction of the genes in this list can quickly outstrip intuition.
-Combined with the heterogeneous nature of biological measurements, it was argued that more robust, less arbitrary methods were appropriate to interpret such long  lists.
+Combined with the heterogeneous nature of biological measurements, we supported the argument that more robust, less arbitrary methods were needed.

-This motivates our disucssion of [Gene Set Enrichment Analysis](http://software.broadinstitute.org/) as a tool to identify pathways altered between HGS-OvCa subtypes.
-Briefly, this tool identified candidate gene sets specifically enriched in the genes up-regulated in the 'mesenchymal' subtype and like-wise those in the 'immunoreactive' subtype.
-In fact, GSEA identified over 2 500 gene sets enriched in the 'mesenchymal' subtype (Table 2) and over 1 900 in 'immunoreactive' samples.
+We described [Gene Set Enrichment Analysis](http://software.broadinstitute.org/) as a tool to identify pathways enriched in gene lists.
+In particular, we used GSEA to identify candidate gene sets enriched in the genes up-regulated in 'mesenchymal' samples and like-wise those categorized as 'immunoreactive'.
+Using this approach we identified over 2 500 gene sets enriched in the 'mesenchymal' subtype (Table 2) and over 1 900 in 'immunoreactive' samples.

 **Table 2.
 GSEA report for 'Mesenchymal' class**